-- Teams may consist of two to 10 participants.
+- Teams may consist of two -10 participants.
 Select a captain for your team.

-- Record step totals daily, Monday through Sunday.
+- Record step totals daily, Monday-Sunday.
 Add up daily totals to obtain your weekly total.

 - Individuals will submit total weekly step count no later than the following Monday (see timeline below).